 Yggdrasil, or the World Tree, and White Supremacist Appropriation

-In my family's group text on Thursday, my midsis wrote these motherf—ers below an image she shared from Wednesday's white supremacist mob storming of the Capitol.
+In my family's group text on Thursday, someone wrote these motherf—ers below an image she shared from Wednesday's white supremacist mob storming of the Capitol.
 She had circled the QShaman guy, who was bare-chested with tattoos of several Asatru/Heathen symbols that are now being called white supremacist symbols.
-Because she and I are learning … Continue reading Yggdrasil, or the World Tree, and White Supremacist Appropriation
+Because she and I are learning Swedish … Continue reading Yggdrasil, or the World Tree, and White Supremacist Appropriation

 Decompressing About Recent Events